-We are finally here.
+We are finally here, NFL Betting is back.

 The 2021 National Football League season is ready to kick off Thursday, September 9 with two national brands: Tom Brady, and the Dallas Cowboys.